Tesla investor group wants more independent board, cites Musk ties

 Telsa board member Kimbal Musk, who is CEO of Medium Inc, an internet software company based in Boulder, Colorado, is the brother of Elon Musk.

-Tesla last week proposed an up to $2.8 billion (2.10 billion pounds) all-stock acquisition of U.S. solar installer Solar City.
+Tesla last week proposed an up to $2.8 billion all-stock acquisition of U.S. solar installer Solar City.

 "The fiercely negative reaction to the proposed transaction only highlights the flawed (corporate governance) process and underscores our continuing concern about governance at the company," CtW Executive Director Dieter Waizenegger wrote in the letter.